 In principle, a legal source can only provide for a more favourable standard than the legal source immediately above in the hierarchy.

-An employment contract exists whenever one party undertakes, in consideration for a salary, to make her/his services available to the other party and places herself/himself under the legal, operational and disciplinary supervision of this other party (subordination).
+An employment contract exists whenever one party undertakes to make her/his services available to the other party, in consideration for a salary, and places herself/himself under the legal, operational and disciplinary supervision of this other party (subordination).

 The two most common types of employment contracts are indefinite-term and fixed-term contracts.
-Both can be entered into either on a full- or a part-time basis.
+Both can be entered into on either a full-time or part-time basis.

 An employment contract usually sets out, inter alia, the employee’s job title, duties, remuneration, working time, notice period for resignation and trial period (during which the employer is free to terminate the employment relationship at will if it is not satisfied with the employee’s performance), mobility provision and restrictive covenants (non-compete and non-solicitation provisions).

-The employer cannot unilaterally amend the material terms of the employment contract.
-On the contrary, minor changes can be made without the employee’s prior consent.
-The employee’s refusal to comply with minor changes can constitute misconduct justifying a dismissal.
-The distinction between 'material' and 'minor' changes is assessed on a case-by-case basis: changes in the nature of the duties or level of compensation would be deemed material, while the mere change of the place of work within a certain scope would simply be considered as a minor change.
+The employer cannot unilaterally amend the material terms of the employment contract, but minor changes can be made without the employee’s prior consent.
+The employee’s refusal to comply with minor changes can constitute misconduct, justifying a dismissal.
+The distinction between "material" and "minor" changes is assessed on a case-by-case basis: changes in the nature of the duties or level of compensation would be deemed material, while the mere change of the place of work within a certain scope would simply be considered a minor change.

-The standard weekly working time is 35 hours.
-This does not mean that work cannot be performed beyond 35 hours.
+The standard weekly working time is 35 hours, although this does not mean that work cannot be performed beyond 35 hours.
 First, some employees are hired on the basis of extended weekly working time.
-Secondly, employees hired under the 35-hour standard can work more than 35 hours provided they are paid overtime (25% more for the first eight hours and 50% more beyond, unless provided otherwise by a CBA) or offered equivalent time off.
+Secondly, employees hired under the 35-hour standard can work more than 35 hours if they are paid overtime (25% more for the first eight hours and 50% more beyond, unless provided otherwise by a CBA) or offered equivalent time off.